dmoverton/autodocodec-mhug-talk/talk.md

 - What if we want to add more precise customization?
 - How can we document our types and fields nicely?
 - How can we get more control over the schema generated, including named schema types, reference, etc?
-- What if you also want JSON Schema / YAML Schema / Swagger 2?
+- What if we also want JSON Schema / YAML Schema / Swagger 2?
 - Can we just write one definition that will automatically do all of this for us?

 ---